kubernetes-sigs/cluster-api-provider-aws/docs/development.md

 ### Using Google Cloud

+To create a new project suitable for use by Cluster API, there is a [Terraform module](../hack/terraform-gcr-init/README.md) you can use to bootstrap ECR.

 1. [Install the gcloud cli](https://cloud.google.com/sdk/install).
 1. Set project: `gcloud config set project YOUR_PROJECT_NAME`.
 .
 Pushing dev images: `make dev_push`.